'They got what they deserved' - Maupay aims dig at Arsenal stars as he claims he didn't mean to injure Leno | Goal.com

 'They got what they deserved' - Maupay aims dig at Arsenal stars as he claims he didn't mean to injure Leno

-Neal Maupay accused Arsenal of "lacking humility" and believed they got what they deserved in their 2-1 defeat at Brighton , with the Seagulls striker insisting he was not to blame for a serious-looking injury suffered by Gunners goalkeeper Bernd Leno.
+Neal Maupay accused Arsenal of "lacking humility" and believed they got what they deserved in their 2-1 defeat at Brighton, with the Seagulls striker insisting he was not to blame for Bernd Leno's injury.

-Leno was furious with Maupay after he landed awkwardly on his right leg following a collision between the pair during the first half and was seen shouting at the Frenchman as he was carried off the field on a stretcher.
+Leno was furious with Maupay after he landed awkwardly following a collision between the pair during the first half and was seen shouting at the Frenchman as he was carried off the field on a stretcher.

-Replays showed Maupay had barged into Leno while he was in the air, which meant he was off-balance when he planted his right leg into the turf.
+Replays showed the Brighton forward had barged into Leno while he was in the air, which meant he was off-balance when he planted his right leg into the turf and suffered what appears a serious injury.

-To add insult to Arsenal's injury, Maupay would go on and score the winner in stoppage-time .
-A number of Gunners players were then seen remonstrating with Maupay at the full-time whistle a short time later.
+To add insult to Arsenal's injury, Maupay would go on and score the winner in stoppage time, with a number of Gunners players then seen remonstrating with the Frenchman at the full-time whistle.

-"At half time I went to the manager Mikel Arteta to apologise.
+He was, however, left less than impressed with the Gunners' behaviour on the pitch.
+He told BT Sport: "At half-time I went to the manager Mikel Arteta to apologise.
 I never meant to injure the keeper.
-I jumped for the ball," he told BT Sport.
+I jumped for the ball.

 "Arsenal players maybe need to learn humility sometimes.
 They were talking a lot.
 They got what they deserved.